rs23252/ikea-go-intro/labs/arrays-and-slices/README.md

 Array's in Go are not frequently used, their most common purpose in Go is to hold storage for a slice.

+## Range
+`range` lets you iterate over an array.
+On each iteration, range returns two values - the `index` and the `value`.
+In the below example we are choosing to ignore the index value by using _ [blank identifier](../identifiers##unused-variable-declarations--blank-identifier).

 ```go
 numbers := [5]int{1, 2, 3, 4, 5}
 for _, v := range numbers {